 Similarly many names today are not definitively male or female e.g. Alex.
 These have also been left blank if there is no other indication of gender such as an inscription on the headstone referring to husband of.

 We have gathered information from multiple sources.
 In many cases, the information about a burial is a composite from multiple sources.
+If an explanation is required for the source of any burial record please contact AJHS via the Suggested Edits message form including the ID number shown on the View screen to identify the particular record.

 e.g. BD is from the original Beverley Davis Burials Database (BD-BD)